 GCH Craftsman Bar

-This poolside bar and lounge is a kickback outside dining location.
+This poolside bar and lounge is a laid-back outdoor dining location.
 It’s open for lunch and dinner, and the bar might be a good spot to catch a sports game if someone in your party is interested.
 Don’t froget to ask about the hot dog of the month or seasonal drinks.
-The nachos and quesadillas are delicious and fun to share!

 GCH Craftsman Grill

 This almost-hidden, quick-service dining location (just across from the bar and next to the spa) is open for breakfast, lunch and dinner.
 You can order in person.
 Get grab ‘n’ go foods or order hot food from the grill (and sit outside or inside).
 For us, it's all about the avocado toast and breakfast burritos (egg whites only, please) in the morning, but there are adorable doughnuts, Belgian waffles and typical American breakfast items.
-At lunch and dinner, you have nachos, poke bowls wings, sandwiches, pizza and more.
-The menu is pretty similar to the GCH Craftsman Bar menu, but it's quick service instead of table service.
+However, the tadpoles love the Mickey waffles.
+It's a great deal for kids meal, quick-service Mickey waffles at this hidden gem.

-Storytellers Café
+Storytellers Cafe

 Napa Rose is next door to Storytellers.
 It offers a three-course Princess Breakfast Adventures character dining breakfast (it’s more like brunch) on select days.
 In our Disneyland character dining post, you can learn more about this pricy but elegant three-course dining experience.
-Princess interactions are modified at this time.

 Room Service